Create Smarter, More Personalized Forms with Answer Piping.

 The pressure from the funders of the research has inhibited the drive for real in-depth analysis, and rather, the research has been reduced to the science of replication that evades the real questions.
 Thus little effort has been made to discredit the existing hypotheses.

-This is further depicted in how the effort has been targeted at clinical diagnosis in a bid to find a cure, as this is where the light is and seemingly the easiest place to start.
+This is further depicted in how the effort has been targeted at clinical diagnosis of Type 1 diabetes in a bid to find a cure, as this is where the light is and seemingly the easiest place to start.

 Type 1 diabetes is a deadly disease, and the streetlight effect is a factor that hampers the desired progress of understanding its causes.
 The right approach, seemingly more difficult, is the long and tedious progress of longitudinal studies from the birth of children, which is the key to a true breakthrough.